mtikekar/fpgajtag/README.md

 To make android version:
     make android

+For FTDI-based devices on Mac OSX, you may need to unload Apple's driver before running fpgajtag:
+    sudo kextunload -b com.apple.driver.AppleUSBFTDI

 In the util directory, there are 2 tools:
    1) dumpbit: formatted dump of xilinx bit file